States have three primary approaches as to how much cocaine it takes to trigger felony charges:

 While the amount of cocaine does not really affect how a charge is filed, the amount may affect the severity or harshness of a sentence.

-For example, under New York’s cocaine laws, if a person is found in possession of less than 500 milligrams of cocaine, the offense is charged as a Class A misdemeanor punishable by up to one year in jail.2
+For example, under New York’s cocaine laws, if you are found in possession of less than 500 milligrams of cocaine, the offense is charged as a Class A misdemeanor punishable by up to one year in jail.2

-But as the amount of cocaine in a person’s possession increases, possession becomes a felony offense (from a Class D felony to a Class A felony) with increased penalties.
+Though as the amount of cocaine in your possession increases, possession becomes a felony offense (from a Class D felony to a Class A felony) with increased penalties.
 For example, the possession of:

 - 500 milligrams or more of cocaine is punishable by up to seven years in prison,3